Cyber-Mrt/Stock-checking-system/README.md

 # Component Library Tracker

 **Component Library Tracker** is a powerful desktop application built with Python and Tkinter designed to help electronics enthusiasts, hobbyists, and professionals maintain and organize their component inventory with maximum efficiency.
-This README covers installation, configuration, usage, and development details.

 ---
 Screenshots

 ![Main Window Screenshot](pictures/app.png)
+---
 ![Main Window Screenshot](pictures/one.jpg).

 ## Table of Contents